akinboj/message-queue/README.md

 # message-queue
-A Kafka microservice for the Digital Twin ecosystem, running Apache Kafka 3.6.0 via Confluent’s cp-kafka:7.3.0.
+A Kafka microservice for the Digital Twin ecosystem, running Apache Kafka 3.6.0 via Confluent’s cp-kafka.
 Deployed as a single service in Kubernetes, it streams healthcare events securely over TLS.
 Backed by persistent storage, this broker powers real-time patient twin data flow.